asimpletune/craigslist-roommate-ad/ad.md

 **tl;dr**
 This room is the granddaddy of them all, the house is amazing, and we're "ok".
 We have:
-* One extra-extra large room available October 31st or sooner.
+* One large room available December 1st or sooner.

 We are:
 * AOK